diego2337/tic-tac-toe-react-tutorial/README.md

 - [ ] When someone wins, highlight the three squares that caused the win;
 - [ ] When no one wins, display a message about the result being a draw.

-The rest of this document is created automatically from bootstrapping [this repo](https://github.com/facebook/create-react-app).
+The rest of this document was created automatically from bootstrapping [this repo](https://github.com/facebook/create-react-app).

 # Getting Started with Create React App